Find Grad Schools

 Education Levels of Neurobiology Majors

-In 2020-2021, 96 graduate certificates were awarded to neurobiology majors.
+During the most recent year for which data is available, 58 people earned their graduate certificate in neurobiology.
 This makes it the 119th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in neurobiology at each degree level.